Who we are

-A desire to help businesses become more proactive in benefitting people and planet led Dave to co-found Future Fixers with Karen.
-He is committed to our mission of creating a kinder, greener, fairer world, and inspires his clients to step up and play their part in this.
+A burning desire to help businesses become proactive in benefitting people and planet led Dave to co-found Future Fixers with Karen.
+He is committed to the organisation’s mission of doing what it can to create a kinder, greener, fairer world, and inspires his clients to step up and play their part in this.

-Enjoying nothing better than spending long afternoons in the kitchen, turning produce from the weekly organic crop share bag into delicious curry feasts for family and friends, Dave also loves heading out with Karen for extended dog walks in the surrounding fells close to their Lake District home.
-As an ex-player, he loves watching rugby, as well as his beloved Newcastle United football team.
+Dave enjoys spending long afternoons in the kitchen, turning produce from the weekly organic crop share bag into delicious curry feasts for family and friends, and loves extended dog walks in the surrounding fells close to the Lake District home he shares with Karen.
+He is a passionate sports fan.